 The Extra Wide Hybrid Seals ran for the planned 24 hours at 1,500 psi and 24 hours at 1,000 psi, and then the test was stopped and disassembled for inspection.
 The 507 series seals only lasted about an hour at 1,500 psi before one of the seals failed due to gross extrusion damage.
 The tested seals are shown in Figures 1 and 2.
 Although the Extra Wide Seals are not in perfect condition after this extreme test, they performed significantly better than the 507 series seals.

 The new generation seal has much more pressure capacity than existing mud motor seals.
-This should lead to longer and more reliable seal and mud motor life.
+Contact us to learn how the Extra Wide Hybrid Seal™ will lead to longer and more reliable mud motor life.